lkcozy/code-notes/notes/communication/writing/writing_management.md

 - Adopt `bigger-picture` thinking.
 - `Crunch`(important) often affects a leader’s `availability`.

+## Planning

+- When teammates are `floundering`(not to know what to do), or are going in circles, it’s either because the road ahead is `ambiguous`(not clear), or it’s because they don’t have what they need to be successful, or both.
+- Identify and document the most important outcome
+- Identify and document roles

 ## Communication

 - I `addressed`(talk about) this issue with team.